CompVis/stable-diffusion/README-Mac-Docker.md

 python3 scripts/preload_models.py
 ```

-## On a Linux container with Docker for Apple silicon
+## Option 2 - On a Linux container with Docker for Apple silicon
 You [can't access the Macbook M1/M2 GPU cores from the Docker containers](https://github.com/pytorch/pytorch/issues/81224) so performance is reduced but for development purposes it's fine.

 ### Prerequisites